Opel: Philippines

 Opel was one of the most popular non-Japanese car brands in the country during the 1970s and the 1980s alongside Ford, but left the Filipino market in 1985 as a result of the economic crisis at that time.
 GM Philippines returned with the Opel brand in 1997, and started selling the Vectra, Omega and later the Tigra and Astra.
 Sales were good years after its introduction but Opel still struggled as Japanese manufacturers dominated the local automobile market.
 GM Philippines withdrew the brand by 2004–2005 due to poor sales.
 The last cars sold by Opel in the country before leaving the Philippine market were the Astra and the Zafira A (Which was being sold under the Chevrolet brand).
 The Opel brand was later replaced by Chevrolet's lineup.

 Taiwan

-In the 1980s, Kadett E and Omega A were imported to the Taiwanese market but the dealers imported base models and modified them with unstable quality.
-The CAC company became the sole import agent of Opel in Taiwan and the models were later manufacturing and sold the Astra F and Vectra B in the market.
-However, CAC went bankrupt in the late 1990s and stopped manufacturing Opel cars.
-GM Taiwan and then Yulon GM, a joint venture between Yulong and General Motors, kept importing and selling Astra G/H, Corsa B/C, Omega B, and Zafira A/B in Taiwan until 2012.
+In the 1980s, Kadett E and Omega A were imported to the Taiwanese market, but the dealers imported base models and modified them with unstable quality.
+The CAC company became Opel's sole import agent in Taiwan, and the models were later manufactured and sold in Taiwan as the Astra F and Vectra B. However, CAC went bankrupt in the late 1990s and stopped manufacturing Opel cars.
+GM Taiwan and then Yulong GM, a joint venture between Yulong and General Motors, continued to import and sell the Astra G/H, Corsa B/C, Omega B, and Zafira A/B in Taiwan until 2012.
 In 2022, Master Win Group relaunched Opel in the Taiwanese market.